 Deployment starts after the code is appropriately tested, approved for release, and sold or distributed into a production environment.
-This may involve installation, customization, testing, and possibly an extended period of evaluation.
-Software training and support are important, as the software is only effective if used correctly.
+This may involve installation, customization, testing, and an extended evaluation period.
+Training and support are important, as the software is only effective if used correctly.
 Maintaining and enhancing software to cope with newly discovered faults or requirements can take substantial time and effort, as missed requirements may force software redesign.
 Each project action is written down to be used as a reference and improved in the future.

 Software Development Plan (SDP)

 The Software Development Plan (SDP) describes a developer’s plans for conducting a software development effort.
 The SDP provides the acquirer insight and a tool for monitoring the processes to be followed for software development.
-It also details methods to be used and the approach to be followed for each activity, organization, and resource.
+It also details methods and the approach to be followed for each activity, organization, and resource.
 The software development process should be detailed in the SDP.

 Software Development Approaches